 Do you have any superpowers?

 Super humongous toleration.
 When you deal with a great number of different people, you need to keep reminding yourself of the old saying “To err is human.”
 I try to be understanding and tolerant of human errors and never let them get to me at work.

 If you could change one thing in the translation space today, what would it be?

 Some quality management practices seem to be employed only to put extra work before linguists with burdensome questionnaires and forms that do not ensure quality.
-When your practices include choosing specialized linguists and qualifying them for certain projects, constant monitoring of linguists over time, creating style guides and glossaries, and adhering to industry standards in each and every project, you do not want to burden your linguists with additional questionnaires that take extra time to fill out.
-In practice, this means that you ask your reviewer to send a quality check export which tells you there are no functional errors, but you also ask him/her to fill out a separate questionnaire where you ask them questions such as “Have all quality checks been performed” or “Please confirm that there are no functional errors in your final delivery”.
-This is redundant, it is extra work for the linguist and like I already said, I deeply value everybody’s time…
+When your systems include choosing specialized linguists and qualifying them for certain projects, constant monitoring of linguists over time, creating style guides and glossaries, and adhering to industry standards in each and every project, you do not want to burden your linguists with additional questionnaires that take extra time to fill out.
+In practice, this means that you ask your reviewer to send a quality check export which tells you there are no functional errors, but you also ask him/her to fill out a separate questionnaire where you ask them questions such as “Have all quality checks been performed” or “Please confirm that there are no functional errors in your final delivery.”
+This is redundant; it is extra work for the linguist, and like I already said, I deeply value everybody’s time…